DataDeity/Discord-bot-with-matploit/README.md

 # Discord-bot-with-matploit
-This allows for sending statistics through discord
+This is a simple bot that allows you to put data in matploit and send the results to discord